onehouseinc/LakeView/README.md

 | **Deployment** | You send Onehouse your Hudi metadata.
 Onehouse processes the metadata and exposes metrics and charts on the Onehouse console. | Onehouse deploys an agent in your Cloud account to manage clusters and jobs without sending data out of your VPC.
 Only the Hudi metadata is sent to Onehouse to populate the Onehouse console. |
 | **Who's it for** | Apache Hudi users with existing data lakes | 1) Anyone looking to build new ingestion or ETL pipelines with Apache Hudi, Apache Iceberg, and/or Delta Lake OR 2) Apache Hudi users who want managed table services |

-## Will Onehouse see my column stats if I have enabled the Hudi metadata table?
+## Will LakeView see my column stats if I have enabled the Hudi metadata table?

 Onehouse will NOT see your column stats.
 While column stats are present in the [metadata table](https://hudi.apache.org/docs/metadata) under the .hoodie folder, the metadata extractor tool does not send the metadata table to the Onehouse endpoint.
 We only copy the commit files in .hoodie and .hoodie/archived.
 We do not copy the content of any other folders in the .hoodie directory.